regueiro/nfoutils/README.md

 Changelog
 ----------

-- 0.2-SNAPSHOT - 2014-02-02
+- 0.2 - 2014-02-02
-	-  Ported to Groovy.
+    * Ported to groovy and removed the pure java version
-	-  Added methods to read from and write to Files, Strings and Readers/Writers
+    * Added methods to read from and write to Files, Strings and Readers/Writers
+    * Corrected the cleaning of lists of strings
+    * Renamed properties to match the tag names

 - 0.1 - 2014-01-25
-	-  Initial release
+	*  Initial release

 License